adblockplus/adblockpluschrome/README.md

 development environment.
 For that run one of the following commands:

     ./build.py -t chrome devenv
+    ./build.py -t edge devenv
     ./build.py -t gecko-webext devenv

 This will create a _devenv.*_ directory in the repository.
-You can load the directory as an unpacked extension, under _chrome://extensions_ in Chrome, or under _about:debugging_ in Firefox.
-After making changes to the source code re-run the command to update the development environment, the extension should reload automatically after a few seconds.
+You can load the directory as an unpacked extension, under _chrome://extensions_ in Chrome, under _about:debugging_ in Firefox or in _Extensions_ menu in Microsoft Edge, after enabling extension development features in _about:flags_.
+After making changes to the source code re-run the command to update the development environment.
+In Chrome and Firefox the extension should reload automatically after a few seconds.

+Builds for Microsoft Edge do not automatically detect changes, so after rebuilding the extension you should manually force reloading it in Edge by hitting the _Reload Extension_ button.

 Running the unit tests
 ----------------------